wp-plugins/multi-language-site-basis/readme.txt

 **For building a Multi-Language Site!**
 It's better to read Full explanations on plugin's page, after activation.

 >  (P.S.
-Note!
 This is a <a href="http://codesphpjs.blogspot.com/2014/10/nsp-non-slowing-plugins-for-wordpress.html" target="_blank">Non-Slowing</a> Plugin.
 See OTHER MUST-HAVE PLUGINS FOR EVERYONE: http://bitly.com/MWPLUGINS  )

+NOTE!!!!!!!
+Plugin is maintained by ONLY ME, so , I dont know how many years I can keep this plugin maintained..
+So, if someone interested, assist me to maintain this plugin (<a href="http://j.mp/wordpressthemestt" target="_blank">Contact Details</a>)

 == Installation ==